bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:12:24

-So if you use another leaf script, you would provide the internal key and.
+So if you use another leaf script, you would provide the internal key.

 Oliver Gugger: 00:12:31